Responsible University Officer(s):

 - Departmental Grant Administrator

-- Responsible for knowledge of policies and procedures related to export control regulations as may pertain to his or her area; consults Export Controls Officer and advises faculty as needed.
+- Responsible for knowledge of policies and procedures related to export control regulations as may pertain to the administrator's area; consults Export Controls Officer and advises faculty as needed.

 - Empowered Officials